 In addition to reviewing these resources, we encourage you take the following steps as you prepare for an experience abroad:

 - Talk to your home campus study abroad office, home campus diversity support services and your GEO study abroad advisor about any concerns or questions you may have about the study abroad experience.

 - If you have concerns about how someone from your particular background will be received abroad or about difficulties you may encounter, be sure to address these explicitly with your home campus advisor and/or GEO.
 Ask if there are study abroad alumni from your campus or program with similar backgrounds who can provide a first-hand perspective.

-- Do as much research as you can prior to going abroad about your destination— its culture, history, current events, and current legal and socio-cultural attitudes towards diversity.
+- Do as much research as you can prior to going abroad about your destination— its culture, history, current events, and current legal and socio-cultural attitudes towards diversity and inclusion.
 The resources on this page are a good starting point but each will point you towards additional readings/resources that may be helpful.